-Response Time (SAS Stored Process Server only)
+Response Time (SAS Stored Process Servers only)

 Each spawner's load balancer maintains an ordered list of machines and their response times.
-Load balancing updates this list periodically, at an interval determined by the user.
-When a new client requests a connection, load balancing redirects the client request to the machine at the top of the list (i.e., a round-robin approach to the list).
+Load balancing updates this list periodically, at an interval that is specified by the administrator.
+When a new client requests a connection, load balancing redirects the client request to the machine at the top of the list.

-For more details about load-balancing algorithms, see Determining the Load-Balancing Parameters.
+For more details about load-balancing algorithms, see Planning the Load-Balancing Algorithm Properties.